microsoft/terminal/doc/specs/Proto extensions-spec.md

 default profiles (cmd/powershell) or the dynamically generated profiles.

 For modifications to existing profiles, the json stub would need to indicate which profile it wishes to modify.
 It will do this by providing the corresponding guid in the `"updates"` field of the json stub.
+The reason we use an `"updates"` field rather than a `"guid"` field (like the way the user settings are eventually layered onto profiles) is because we do not want to mistakenly create a new profile when the stub was meant to update a profile that did not exist.

 Note that currently, we generate a GUID for dynamic profiles using the "initial" name of the profile (i.e. before any user changes are applied).
 For example, the "initial" name of a WSL profile is the \<name\> argument to